IAKOBVS/jstring/README.md

 - \*\_bref\(\): Enable backreferences for the replacement string. \0 is interpreted as referring to the whole matched string.
 - \*\_at\(\): Return an element of from an array type.
-When JSTR\_PANIC is defined as 1, it will do a bounds check at runtime.
+When JSTR\_PANIC is defined as 1, do a bounds check at runtime.
 - \*\_chk\*\(\): Evaluate to true if the value passed is an error value.
 - \*\_err\(\): Print an error message.
 - \*\_errdie\(\): Print an error message and exit\(\).